Russians in Iran

 Iranian Russians are Russians living in Iran or Iranians of Russian descent.
-Russians populate various regions, but mostly in those regions which had been under direct Russian military occupation in the past, thus in Russia's sphere of influence.
+Russians populate various regions, but mostly in those regions which had been under direct Russian military occupation in the past.
 This was an indirect result of the outcome of the last Russo-Persian Wars.
 Nowadays there are Russians located in the southern regions of the country as well (such as Bushehr), where many of them work as technicians and nuclear experts, on for example the Bushehr Nuclear Power Plant.

 Although the community has shrunk significantly since the Second World War, the following Iran crisis of 1946 and the Iranian Revolution, Russians are known to be living in Iran since the time of the Safavids.